dragonflyoss/Dragonfly/CONTRIBUTING.md

 ### PR Description

-PR is the only way to make change to Dragonfly project flies.
+PR is the only way to make change to Dragonfly project files.
 To help reviewers better get your purpose, PR description could not be too detailed.
 We encourage contributors to follow the [PR template](./.github/PULL_REQUEST_TEMPLATE.md) to finish the pull request.

 ### Developing Environment